deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18234/index.md

 > </details>

-> Table 5 presents ROUGE-L scores on the XSum task for different decoders (IS, single-draft, SpecInfer, SpecTr) and draft model temperatures.
+> Table 5 presents ROUGE-L scores on the XSum task for different decoding methods and sampling temperatures.

 {{< table-caption >}}